3 Days in New York City

 I feel like, when you visit the city for the first time, it’s important to go to one of the museums.
 We gave the girls their choice between the Metropolitan Museum of Art, the Guggenheim, and the American Museum of Natural History.
 They chose The Met.
 At the time we were there, you had to purchased timed-entry tickets, which I didn’t realized ahead of time.
 So we had approximately a 30-minute wait before we could go inside.
 We used that time to shop a couple of vendors along 5th Avenue, and to sit by the fountains and people watch.

 Inside the museum, you’ll find several floors of permanent collections, as well as a few traveling exhibits.
-In my opinion, the must-see attractions are:
+My favorite parts were:

 - The Egypt wing and its Tomb of Perneb